Dubeyrock/GenAI-App-AI-Code-Reviewer/README.md

 This project aims to develop a Python application that allows users to submit their Python code for review and receive feedback on potential bugs along with suggestions for fixes.
 The application should be user-friendly, and efficient, and provide accurate bug reports and fixed code snippets.

-A Python application built using Streamlit and Generative AI to review Python code, identify bugs, suggest fixes, and improve performance.
-This tool provides an interactive code review experience with automatic bug reports and optimized code snippets.

 ![Screenshot (1489)](https://github.com/user-attachments/assets/5d8ce92b-f924-479f-ab2c-8a2e8c7e8d06)